Improved computation of fundamental domains for arithmetic Fuchsian groups: Introduction

 These algorithms were implemented in Magma \cite{MAGMA}, and do a reasonable job with small cases, but do not scale very well.
 An improvement to the enumeration algorithms was given by Page in \cite{AP10}: he replaces the deterministic element generation by a probabilistic algorithm, which in practice performs significantly better.
 He also generalized the setting from arithmetic Fuchsian groups to arithmetic Kleinian groups, and has a Magma implementation available from his website.

 In this paper, we aim to further improve the computation by improving the geometric part (as described by Voight), and refining the element enumeration (as described by Page).
 These algorithms have been implemented by the author in PARI/GP (\cite{PARI}), and are publicly available in a GitHub repository (\cite{GHfdom}).
-Sample running time comparing the live Magma implementation and the PARI implementation are found in Table \ref{table:rtimes1} (all computations were run on the same McGill server).
+Sample running time comparing the live Magma implementation and the PARI implementation are found in Table \ref{table:rtimes1} (all computations were run on the same McGill University server).
 The degree and discriminant of the base number field $F$, norm to $\Q$ of the discriminant of the algebra, area, number of sides, and running times are recorded.

 In Section \ref{sec:geometry}, we detail the geometric portion of the algorithm, and compare the theoretical running time with Voight's paper.
 Taking element generation as an oracle, we give the general algorithm to compute the fundamental domain in Section \ref{sec:fullalg}.
 Section \ref{sec:enumeration} specializes Page's enumeration to our setting, and investigates optimal selection of required constants.
-Finally, Section \ref{sec:time} describes the PARI/GP package that contains the implemented algorithm, including graphs of sample running times over a range of $\mu(\Gamma)$ for $\deg(F)\leq 4$.
+Finally, Section \ref{sec:time} gives more sample running times over a range of $\mu(\Gamma)$ for $\deg(F)\leq 4$.